 Then, despite having at no time clicking on “share” anything, Facebook put the news that I was playing Cityville on my wall (it was probably in the “I agree” contract at the very beginning).
 Gwen was predictably surprised:

 So there you have it.
 Cityville implores, pleads, begs, insists, threatens, and cajoles the user into getting their friends involved.
-It’s an insidious social network parasite… and it’s contagious…Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+It’s an insidious social network parasite… and it’s contagious…Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.